phoboxhq/home2/_pages/about.md

 All existing solutions doesn't fit my requirements or being expensive.
 So I begun to build a solution to myself and Phobox was born.
 After a couple of years of development and personal usage I decided to make this project public.
 Phobox solves the origin problems in my daily photo workflow.
 I think out there are persons with the same problems, too.
 Maybe you?!

+Phobox is a very special project for me and I will never want to do without it again.
+But currently the development is completely in my spare time.
+If you like phobox and you want to support me, please [look here](/support/).

 <div style="text-align:center;">
     <img src="/assets/images/nick_avatar.jpg" style="
         max-height: 130px;